-No sooner than eighteen (18) months before the termination date of this Compact set forth in section 14.2, either party may request the other party to enter into negotiations to extend the term of this Compact or to enter into a new Class III Gaming compact.
-If the parties have not agreed to extend the term of this Compact or have not entered into a new compact by the termination date in section 14.2, this Compact shall automatically be extended for one (1) year.
-If at the conclusion of that extended one (1)-year period the parties are engaged in negotiations that both parties agree in writing are proceeding towards conclusion of a new or amended Class III Gaming compact, this Compact shall automatically be extended for an additional two (2) years.
+No sooner than eighteen (18) months before the expiration date of this Compact set forth in section 14.2, either party may request the other party to enter into negotiations to extend the term of this Compact or to enter into a new Class III Gaming compact.
+If the parties have not agreed to extend the term of this Compact or have not entered into a new compact by the expiration date in section 14.2, this Compact shall automatically be extended for eighteen (18) months.
+If the parties are engaged in negotiations that both parties agree in writing are proceeding towards conclusion of a new or amended compact, this Compact shall automatically be extended for an additional two (2) years.